 - Nickel metal hydride (NiMH) batteries have been used widely for about twenty years.
 They have a high energy density and don’t contain any toxic metals, so they’re easier to recycle.

 - Lithium-ion (Li-ion) batteries, which have been actively used for about ten years, have a very high energy density and are less likely than most batteries to lose their charge when not being used.
 These batteries are the preferred and most common battery used in electric vehicles.
 Because of their light weight and low maintenance requirements, lithium-ion batteries are widely used in laptop computers.
 Some experts believe that lithium-ion batteries are close to perfect when it comes to designing a rechargeable battery, and the best candidate for powering electric cars.
 A variation on lithium-ion batteries, called lithium-ion polymer (Li-poly) batteries, may also prove valuable to the future of EVs.
 These batteries have the potential of costing less to build than lithium-ion batteries.
-At present lithium-ion polymer batteries are inconveniently expensive, but that is quickly changing.
+At present, lithium-ion polymer batteries are inconveniently expensive, but that is quickly changing.
 High profile companies are seeking ways to manufacture these batteries with much higher volume and lower cost.

 Are electric vehicle batteries safe?

-EVs must undergo the same rigorous safety testing and meet the same safety standards required for conventional vehicles sold in the United States as well as EV-specific standards for limiting chemical spillage from batteries, securing batteries during a crash and isolating the chassis from the high-voltage system to prevent electric shock.
-In addition, EVs tend to have lower center of gravity than conventional vehicles, making them less likely to roll over and often improving ride quality.
+EVs must undergo the same rigorous safety testing and meet the same safety standards required for conventional vehicles sold in the United States, as well as EV-specific standards for limiting chemical spillage from batteries, securing batteries during a crash and isolating the chassis from the high-voltage system to prevent electric shock.
+In addition, EVs tend to have a lower center of gravity than conventional vehicles, making them less likely to roll over and often improving ride quality.

 How often do you have to replace the battery?

 Not for many years.
-GM, Tesla and Nissan among other manufacturers, offer warranties covering up to eight years or 100,000 miles of driving on the lithium-ion batteries in their vehicles.
+GM, Tesla and Nissan, among other manufacturers, offer warranties covering up to eight years or 100,000 miles of driving on the lithium-ion batteries in their vehicles.